Billionaire Profile

 In-Depth Profile

 Charles Robert Schwab Sr. was born on July 29, 1937, in Sacramento, California.
-He grew up in Woodland, California, before moving to Santa Barbara at age 12.
-In his youth, he worked various jobs, including as an ice cream salesman and a caddie.
-He attended Santa Barbara High School and was captain of the golf team.
-Schwab graduated from Stanford University in 1959 with a Bachelor of Arts in Economics and earned his Master of Business Administration from Stanford Graduate School of Business in 1961.
+His father, Lloyd Schwab, was a lawyer and district attorney, while his mother was a housewife.
+He attended Santa Barbara High School and was the captain of the golf team.
+Schwab graduated from Stanford University in 1959 with a Bachelor of Arts in Economics and earned a Master of Business Administration from Stanford Graduate School of Business in 1961.

 Rise to Success